Serving with hands, head and heart

 – Active and ongoing reflection (what have I learnt about myself, others and the world from this experience?)

-Developing real partnerships with local community organizations and global organizations such as Australian Lutheran World Service is a feature of a LORDS education.
-We want students to understand their role as citizens of not only Australia, but the world, through working alongside people and ‘getting their hands dirty’ , understanding the needs of another and standing up for others in a knowledgeable and caring way.
+Developing real partnerships with local community organizations and global organizations such as Australian Lutheran World Service is a hallmark of a LORDS education.
+We aim for our students to understand their role as citizens of not only Australia, but the world, through working alongside people and ‘getting their hands dirty’, understanding the needs of another and standing up for others in a knowledgeable and caring way.

 You are never too young or old to make a difference in the world or someone’s life.